atlas-bi/Sqlize-Crystal-Reports/readme.md

 ### Create Database

-There are two tables to create -
+There are a few tables to create -

 ```sql
 USE [CrystalSQL]